Victoria Police officers killed by truck remembered as heroes

 Posted by The Police Association Victoria on Wednesday, April 22, 2020

-Police Association Victoria secretary Wayne Gatt said the deaths would cause heartache and shock across all police watch-houses.
+Police Association Victoria secretary Wayne Gatt said the deaths would cause heartache and shock across the force.

-‘‘These police officers were doing something that we do 10 times, 20 times, 30 times a shift – intercepting a motor vehicle on the side of the road, this is the bread and butter of policing,’’ he told reporters.
+‘‘These police officers were doing something that we do 10 times, 20 times, 30 times a shift – intercepting a motor vehicle on the side of the road, this is the bread and butter of policing,’’ he said.

 ‘‘This isn’t stuff that you go to do and expect to be killed doing.
 But each and every time a police officer does that for the next little while, they’ll have this in the back of their minds, there’s no doubt.’’

-Police Minister Lisa Neville said the tragedy hurts the whole community, encouraging people to extend their support to the force at this time.
+Police Minister Lisa Neville said the tragedy hurt the whole community, encouraging people to extend their support to Victoria Police.

 “Now is the time for people to really thank them,” Ms Neville said.

-Parts of the Eastern Freeway remained closed on Wednesday morning and detours are expected to be in place until lunchtime as investigations continue.
+Parts of the Eastern Freeway remained closed on Wednesday morning.
+Detours were expected remain until lunchtime as investigations continued.

 -with AAP

-Note: - This story has been updated: Read more here